moez-baksi/EindProject/README.md

   * Three screens:
     * Start screen
     * High scores at the end
-    * Map
+    * Map (main game)
   * You can catch a Pokémon by tapping on it
-  * Pokémon will be on a random spot
+  * Pokémon will be randomly assigned a determined spot
   * High scores will be saved
 ##### Optional:
   * Online database for the high scores
-  * Maybe a reset button
   * Maybe multiple areas?
 I will start with one (areas like Amsterdam)
-  * Not sure if the locations will be hard coded or random (Pokémon might appear in the sea?)
+  * Might change the idea of amsterdam into the provinces of the netherlands, and targeting children who have a hard time learning topography.
 #### Data source??
-A database of the Pokémon locations.
+A database of the predetermined locations.
 #### API's:
   * https://pokeapi.co
   * https://cloud.google.com/maps-platform/